 To recycle empty, vented, and de-valved cylinders as scrap metal, remove or deface all labels, write “empty” on it, and contact UW Recycling to arrange a pickup.

-Contact the Environmental Programs office at 206.616.5835 for guidance on removing the valve on your particular cylinder.
+Contact EH&S Environmental Programs for guidance on removing the valve on your particular cylinder.
 If you are not able or willing to de-valve your cylinder, we can do it for you.
 There may be a small disposal fee charged for each cylinder.
 Please provide a budget number with your request.

-All other non-rented, non-empty cylinders can be disposed of by submitting an online chemical collection request form.
+All other non-rented, non-empty cylinders can be disposed of by submitting an chemical collection request form.

 Cylinders stored and used at a University location must be clearly labeled according to U.S. Department of Transportation (DOT) and Occupational Safety and Health Administration (OSHA) regulations.